Russia accuses West of blackmail, stands firm on Syria

 "To our great regret, we are seeing elements of blackmail," Lavrov told a news conference before Annan started a two-day visit that will include talks on Tuesday with President Vladimir Putin.
 "This is a counter-productive and a dangerous approach."

-Lavrov said Russia would not back a resolution on the monitors being discussed by the U.N.
-Security Council because it contained a threat to impose sanctions if Syria did not comply with Annan's peace plan.
+He said Russia would not back a resolution on the monitoring mission, now being discussed by the U.N.
+Security Council, because it contained a threat to impose sanctions if Syria does not comply with Annan's peace plan.
 Russia's draft includes no such threat.

-Lavrov said any deal must follow the principles outlined at talks in Geneva on June 30 between Annan and veto-holding members of the Security Council, which Russia takes to mean it must not specifically exclude Assad.
+Lavrov said any deal must follow the principles outlined at talks between Annan and veto-holding members of the Security Council in Geneva on June 30, which Russia takes to mean it must not specifically exclude Assad.

 "If our partners decide to block our resolution no matter what, then the U.N. mission will not have a mandate and will have to leave Syria.
 That would be a pity," said Lavrov, whose country is one of Syria's main arms suppliers.